 For more information, call the scholarship hotline at 215.496.6182 or email.

-Philadelphia High School Students Graduating in 2016: Here’s Your Chance to Attend College DEBT FREE
+Philadelphia High School Students: Here’s Your Chance to Attend College DEBT FREE

 Complete with 15